- About

 Apprenticeships and internships under seasoned chefs offer mentorship and hands-on learning, helping individuals master advanced culinary techniques and understand kitchen dynamics.
 Many culinary professionals also attend workshops and specialized courses to stay current with industry trends and enhance their skills.

+At CAAS, students receive hands-on training alongside renowned chefs.
+The BA program highlights practical experiences by including a 6-month internship opportunity in Switzerland or abroad.
 For example, Kimani Kiarie, an alumnus of CAAS, secured an internship placement at the Dorchester Collection (Le Maurice) in Paris through the International Recruitment Forum, where he met with different employers.
 He is now the founder and owner of Five Senses in Nairobi, Kenya.

 Culinary certifications can significantly enhance a sous chef's reputation and career opportunities.
 They help expand leadership and technical skills, as well as knowledge of food safety, which are essential for career advancement.